 For us, and many of our clients, it feels a little like “Groundhog Day” as we decide together what to do about forthcoming safari trips which have been postponed from last year.

-Many countries have been through a second, or even a third wave.
+Most countries have been through a second and third wave.
 But there are glimmers of light at the end of the tunnel as the world starts on the vaccination journey.
+Globally, it looks as though the third wave may have peaked.
 But naturally people are cautious as well as there are still a number of unknowns.

 Here for you and looking forward!